Project structure#

 .

-file is mandatory because it allows pip
+This file is mandatory because it allows pip to resolve the

 requirements for building the library.
 The following tabs expose the [build-system]